 Deadline to Submit:

-- Consortium agreements, with Academic Advisor signature of approval, must be submitted to OTC Financial Aid office no later than the 16th calendar day of the semester.
+- Individuals must submit consortium agreements, with approval from your assigned Student Success team, to OTC Financial Aid office no later than the 16th calendar day of the semester.

 How to Request a Consortium Agreement